 See if you can figure out which tabby your cat is:

-It is called a “blotched tabby” in some regions.
+This tabby is called a “blotched tabby” in some regions.
 The pattern of circular smudges on the classic tabby’s body closely resembles a bullseye.

-A mackerel tabby has narrow stripes that run in parallel down its sides.
+A mackerel tabby has narrow stripes that run in parallel down her sides.
 This is what some people refer to as a “tiger cat.”
 The body has narrow stripes running down the sides in a vertical pattern.

-Ideally the stripes are non-broken lines; evenly spaced.
+Ideally, the stripes are non-broken lines; evenly spaced.
 They branch out from one stripe that runs along the top of the cat’s back down the spine, resembling fish skeleton — which is why the term “mackerel” is used to describe it.

 A spotted tabby has spots all over his sides.
 These spots can be large or small, and sometimes appear to be broken mackerel stripes.
 They can be round, oval or rosettes.